MuaazBayat/software-design-project/docs/index.md

-# Welcome to My Monorepo Docs
+# Welcome to the GlobeTalk Monorepo docs site

 This documentation covers multiple projects within our monorepo.